dreamonkey/quasar-app-extension-animate/README.md

 Currently if you try to use this directive on svg tags you'll get an error like `ReferenceError: _directive_intersection is not defined`.
 Here is the [issue link](https://github.com/vuejs/core/issues/5289).

-A work around is wrapping the sv into a div and use this directive on that div:
+A work around is wrapping the svg into a div and apply this directive on it:

 ```html
 <div